-Second to identifying which influencers to use, the biggest challenge that marketers face is measuring their influencer marketing campaigns’ return on investment (ROI).
+Besides identifying which influencers to use, the biggest challenge that marketers face is measuring their influencer marketing campaigns’ return on investment (ROI).
 According to some surveys, up to 90% of businesses don’t feel confident in their ability to do this.

 Much of this challenge exists because a large part of the return that brands get from influencer campaigns comes in the form of brand awareness.
 Awareness is higher up in the marketing funnel than, for example, purchases – and therefore less tangible and more difficult to quantify.

 The social proof you generate from influencers, but it has clear influenc on people’s buying decisions.
 Social proof simply means having someone else tell you it’s good.
 Letting your customers know what other people like them like helps build trust, encourages action and inspires others to take new actions.

 There is no silver bullet in tracking the success of an influencer marketing campaign, and your metrics should be guided by your campaign goals.

 Return on Investment

 Simply put, ROI measures whether or not you make more money on your campaign than you spend on it.
 It’s how much money you make, minus your costs.